 The NAEI team also include specific improvement feedback from the wider user community including users of data for modelling and Local Authority review and assessment work.

-A briefing note identifying inventory improvement research projects is compiled and prioritised in consultation with the Department.
-The work outlined in the briefing note is not restricted to that which could feasibly be undertaken as part of the core inventory improvement work.
-It includes complex, technical research programmes involving in-depth investigation of individual sources (for example through in-situ measurements) that would need different project teams and alternative funding.
+An improvement list identifying inventory improvement research projects is compiled and prioritised in consultation with BEIS/Defra in April of each year.
+The improvement list predominantly covers items which could feasibly be undertaken as part of the core inventory improvement work.
+Additionally, it includes complex, technical research programmes involving in-depth investigation of individual sources (for example through in-situ measurements) that would require different project teams and alternative funding.

 EMEP/EEA and the IPCC describe a minimum acceptable level of QA/QC and the UK emissions inventory team aim to exceed these baseline requirements.
-In addition to the UK’s own GHGI specific QA/QC system, through Ricardo Energy & Environment, the Inventory has been subject to ISO 9000 since 1994 and is now subject to BS EN ISO 9001:2008.
+In addition to the UK’s own GHGI and AQPI specific QA/QC system, through Ricardo Energy & Environment, the Inventory has been subject to ISO 9000 since 1994 and is now subject to ISO 9001:2015.
 It is audited by Lloyds Register Quality Assurance (LRQA) and the Ricardo Energy & Environment internal QA auditors.
-The NAEI has been audited favourably by LRQA on four occasions in the last 12 years.
-The emphasis of these audits was on authorisation of personnel to work on inventories, document control, data tracking and spreadsheet checking, and project management.
-As part of the Inventory management structure there is a nominated officer responsible for the QA/QC system – the QA/QC Co-ordinator.
-As part of the Ricardo group certification, Ricardo Energy & Environment is currently accredited to BS EN ISO 9001:2008.
-Lloyds Register Quality Assurance carried out a three yearly recertification audit of Ricardo Energy & Environment which was completed in September 2017.
-Ricardo Energy & Environment successfully passed the recertification, with no major non compliances, and a new Ricardo group certificate was issued in December 2017.
-Under the Ricardo group certification Ricardo Energy & Environment is currently certificated both for the Quality Assurance ISO 9001:2008 and Environmental Management System ISO 14001: 2015 standards and Health & Safety ISO 4500:2018 standards.
+The NAEI has been audited favourably by LRQA on five occasions in the last 15 years.
+The emphasis of these audits was placed on authorisation of personnel to work on inventories, document control, data tracking and spreadsheet checking and project management.
+As part of the Inventory management structure there is a nominated officer responsible for the QA/QC system – the QA/QC Coordinator.
+As part of the Ricardo group certification, Ricardo Energy & Environment is currently accredited to ISO 9001:2015.
+Lloyds Register Quality Assurance carried out a three-yearly recertification audit of Ricardo Energy & Environment which was completed in October 2019.
+Ricardo Energy & Environment successfully passed the recertification, with no major non-compliances, and a new Ricardo Group certificate was issued in February 2020.
+Under the Ricardo Group certification Ricardo Energy & Environment is currently certificated both for the Quality Assurance ISO 9001:2015, Environmental Management System ISO 14001: 2015 standards and Health & Safety ISO 4500:2018 standards.